hui-aqua/hydromodel/docs/source/document_md/InputFiles/ofInputFile.md

 - **Sn** is the solidity of net panel, which is usually between 0-1.

 - **PorousMediaThickness** is the thickness of porous media in OpenFOAM.
+Usually, the thickness of porous media should be 3-5 times of the mesh length.

 - **halfMeshSize** is defined as the minimum knot-to-knot distance.
 It is called half mesh size in fishing and aquaculture community.